Crime

 Levin, another question we asked in our CNN/"Time" Magazine

-ground war is necessary to fight this war against
+a ground war is necessary to fight this war

-terror?
+against terror?
 66 percent favor it, 28 percent oppose it.
-Do you think it
+Do

 I vote for it absolutely.

-terrorism.
+against terrorism.
 But the people here are so determined.
-We have that absolutely
+We

 together, because that's important in terms of success.

-our coalition allies.
-It was three days and three nights of ferocious debate
+coalition allies.
+It was three days and three nights of

-on the Senate floor and it prevailed by only five votes.
+ferocious debate on the Senate floor and it prevailed by only

 Late

-the screen throughout the day.
-"America Under Attack" became "America's
+on the screen throughout the day.
+"America Under Attack" became

 On

-to use all necessary and appropriate force to retaliate.
+President to use all necessary and appropriate force to

 Many

-engage in a unilateral first-strike to prevent an event that the administration
+will engage in a unilateral first-strike to prevent an event

-incidents are criminal acts rather than acts of war.
-This changed with
+terror incidents are criminal acts rather than acts of war.
+This

-9/11 as the Bush Administration abandoned the precedent established
+changed with 9/11 as the Bush Administration abandoned the

-believes we are authorized to use pre-emptive strikes against any country
+authorized to use pre-emptive strikes against any country that

 policy shift accomplished with no criticism?